johnwcowan/r7rs-work/ProcessesCowan.md

 `(process-stop-signal `*process*`)`

-Returns the signal number as an exact integer if the process has stopped on a signal, or #f if not.
+Returns the signal number as a symbol if the process has stopped on a signal, or #f if not.

 `(process-terminate-signal `*process*`)`